 “Call no one on earth your father; you have but one Father in heaven.
 The greatest among you must be your servant.
 Whoever exalts himself will be humbled; but whoever humbles himself will be exalted.”

 Last week’s lenten readings were centered on prayer, this week’s are about mercy.
-Gospel readings from Matthew and Luke were written with a particular audience in mind.
+This week’s gospel readings from Matthew and Luke were written with a particular audience in mind.
 Both describe who Jesus is and what he taught, but each does it with an eye to his own time and place.

 Matthew’s gospel, for example, was written for Jewish Christians who were still living rather uneasily among their fellow Jews, possibly in Syria or Palestine, after the destruction of Jerusalem in 70 AD.

 The synagogues Matthew describes in today’s gospel are the synagogues of his time rather than the Galilean synagogues of Jesus’ day.
-Now they’re in the hands of Jewish leaders trying to salvage Judaism after the Roman destruction of Jerusalem in 70 AD.
+They’re now in the hands of Jewish leaders trying to salvage Judaism after the Roman destruction of Jerusalem in 70 AD.

-These current teachers “on the chair of Moses” are honored in Jewish society and on the streets.
-They’re keeping Judaism alive in the synagogues; Jews are living together, praying and keeping their traditions under a new discipline, replacing the former discipline of the temple in Jerusalem.
+The current teachers “on the chair of Moses” are honored in Jewish society and on the streets, because they’re keeping Judaism alive in the synagogues.
+Jews are living together, praying and keeping their traditions under a new discipline, replacing the former discipline of the temple in Jerusalem.

 Yesterday we heard Jesus’ strong teaching on mercy, also from Luke.“Be merciful, just as your Father is merciful.”
 “Stop judging and you will not be judged.
 Stop condemning and you will not be condemned.
 Forgive and you will be forgiven.
 Give and gifts will be given to you. “